-Qualifications for Receiving Support:
+Receiving Support:

-· This program is only made available once per calendar year per household once approved for any funding or services.
+This program is only made available once per calendar year per household once approved for any funding or services.

-Applications are reviewed by the Have a Gay Day volunteer board of directors.
-Decisions are typically made within 48-72 hours, varying with volunteer availability.
-We encourage applicants to continue to reach out to other LGBTQIA+ inclusive resources during the consideration process, as the Ada Gaden Project funding is limited to community donations.
-Applying is not a guarantee of service and service may be in the form of referral to another agency based on the situation.
+Applications are reviewed and fulfilled as possible.
+We encourage applicants to continue to reach out to other LGBTQIA+ inclusive resources during the consideration process, as the Ada Gaden Project funding is limited to community donations and at times fulfilling requests may take time.

 * In the State of Ohio, kicking a child out of their home is considered abandonment.
 Therefore we are not able to provide emergency assistance to minors at this time.
 We encourage any child facing abandonment to contact an advocate.